CAD to GIS: Convert Parcel Lines and Text from DGN to Geodatabase

 4. Filter the Text by Length

-If _stringlength = 1, this means there are individual pieces of text which need to be combined into one in Step 3b - otherwise the text is a complete piece and passed to Step 3c.
+If _stringlength = 1, this means there are individual pieces of text that need to be combined into one in Step 3b; otherwise, the text is a complete piece and is passed to Step 3c.

 Part 3b: Combine Multiple Text Features into one